Conference Services Guests

 Located on campus, residence halls serve as conference housing and provide easy access to campus meeting spaces and services.
 All rooms are furnished with twin-size beds, desks, bedding, towels, a small fan, soap and drinking cups.

 North Campus—Shared Bath: Conference guests will reside in double- or single-occupancy rooms.
-These residence halls include single-gender community restrooms, hardwired Internet in the sleeping rooms and easy access to our all-you-care-to-eat dining facility.
+These residence halls include single-gender community restrooms, hardwired Internet in the sleeping rooms and easy access to our all-you-care-to-eat dining facility, The 8 at McMahon Hall.
 Wireless Internet access is available in the common areas and dining facilities.
 North Campus is home to the Husky Union Building's event and dining venues as well as a short walk from the Intermural Activities Building (our world-class fitness center) and Seattle's University Village.

 West Campus—Private Bath: Conference guests will reside in double- or single-occupancy rooms with private baths, nightstands, dressers and toilet paper.
 These residence halls feature wireless Internet and close proximity to the Henry Art Gallery and the Meany Hall for the Performing Arts.
-West Campus also boasts our full-service restaurant (Cultivate) and campus grocery store (District Market).
+West Campus also boasts our all-you-care-to-eat dining facility, Local Point at Lander Hall, our full-service restaurant (Cultivate) and campus grocery store (District Market).
 For off-campus activities, guests have easy access to The Ave, which hosts a number of restaurants, late-night activities and retail establishments.

 Residence hall rooms are arranged corridor-style by floor with each floor sharing a large lounge.